Derby Active FAQs

 There are no animals allowed at our leisure facilities unless they are assistance dogs.

 I am new to track cycling, how do I start?

 The cycle track at Derby Arena is available for all ages and abilities so be sure to know that members of staff will always be on hand to support you.
 Your first step will be to book onto one of our Introduction to Track Cycling sessions, which acts as a taster and can just be for fun or can be your first step to gaining accreditation on the track.

-Our cycle hub has all the equipment you need to ride the track, including track bikes, helmets and more.
+Our cycle hub has all the equipment you need to ride the track, including track bikes, helmets, and more.

 What does it feel like riding a track bike?

-Track bikes are fixed gear, which means that they require leg speed/strengths to accelerate or slow down.
+Track bikes are fixed gear, which means that they require leg speed/strength to accelerate or slow down.
 After the initial ride, fixed gear becomes a very natural feeling and feels like the purest form of biking.